 Step 1.
 Connection

-Start by connecting with your heart’s wisdom and learning to listen to what it has to tell you.
+Start by connecting with your heart’s wisdom and learning to listen to what it tells you.

-You can do this through meditation; or by being in nature—perhaps swimming in the ocean, or walking in the forest—or by journaling, painting, dancing, breathwork, movement, playing with your children or pets.
+You can do this through meditation, being in nature—perhaps swimming in the ocean or walking in the forest—or journaling, painting, dancing, breathwork, movement, or playing with your children or pets.
 Find your preferred way.

 Step 2.
 Alignment

-Now listen to your heart’s wisdom to build a practical business structure that is completely aligned with who you are and what you came here to do.
+Now listen to your heart’s wisdom to build a practical business structure wholly aligned with who you are and what you came here to do.

-Listen to your heart’s wisdom to receive your purpose, and to discover your audience – the people your purpose naturally serves.
+Listen to your heart’s wisdom to receive your purpose and to discover your audience – the people your goal naturally serves.
 What is the one thing you want to say to them, from your heart to theirs?
 What is your message?
 Where are you showing up to meet them and provide value?

 Step 3.
 Action

-This gives you a clear pathway, which is unique and true to you.
-You are ready to take action that will take your forwards in the right direction enabling you to fulfil your purpose and bring you joy.
+This gives you a clear pathway which is unique and authentic to you.
+You are ready to take action that will take you forwards in the right direction enabling you to fulfil your purpose and bring you joy.

 Any action taken without attachment to outcome becomes skilful action, also called Karma Yoga.
 This opens a flow of opportunities that are a match for you and your business.
 What was previously challenging becomes inevitable.

-Remember, it takes courage to trust the whisper of your heart; to let go of attachments and control.
-You may initially experience a panic, a fear that if you do let go nothing will happen, that the clients, the deal, and the money won’t come in!
-You may worry that your business will fail and tell yourself that you must get busy and you must push!
+Remember, it takes courage to trust the whisper of your heart, to let go of attachments and control.
+You may initially experience a panic, a fear that nothing will happen if you do let go; the clients, the deal, and the money won’t come in!
+You may worry that your business will fail and tell yourself that you must get busy and push!
 But, on the other side of surrender, you will experience release and relief.
 You’ll be able to create with presence in harmony with your natural creative flow, creative consciousness and grace, lighting your way.

 Yoga Poses for Business

-To help you create connection, find alignment and take action, there are five yoga poses I use myself and recommend for different aspects of business.
+To help you create connection, find alignment and take action, I use five yoga poses and recommend them for different aspects of the business.